Resource guide

 • Classify customer, product, and geography risk in a way that drives actual controls.

-• Screen and monitor with logic tied to the business model, not generic vendor defaults.
+• Screen and monitor with logic tied to the business model, not vendor defaults.

-• Turn alerts into investigations with timelines, evidence, and clear escalation rules.
+• Turn alerts into investigations with timelines, evidence, and clear escalation.

-• Preserve enough attested evidence that a reviewer can reconstruct what happened and why.
+• Preserve enough attested evidence that a reviewer can reconstruct what happened.

-The weak point is usually the handoff between layers.
+The weak point is the handoff between layers.

 • Risk scoring exists, but no one uses it to tune monitoring or refresh cadence.

-• Alert queues exist, but investigators cannot see enough context to resolve them well.
+• Alert queues exist, but investigators cannot see enough context to resolve them.

 • Narratives are drafted, but the underlying evidence pack is not coherent.

-• Client-officer decisions happen informally in chat, not in a defensible record.
+• Officer decisions happen in chat instead of a defensible record.

 01